You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 As well as learning practical filmmaking, you'll study cinema in its various forms to achieve a working knowledge of eclectic practices within fiction and non-fiction filmmaking.
 Your practical skills are informed by an understanding of the cultural and historical contexts of film practice.

 Making films is a collaborative process and teamwork is a key part of the course.
 You won’t only work with your peers, lecturers, and technicians on the course, but with contemporaries and staff from other subject areas across AUB too.
-We’re closely aligned with BA (Hons) Visual Effects (VFX) for Film and Television, plus formal and informal link-ups with BA (Hons) Costume, BA (Hons) Acting, BA (Hons) Make-up for Media and Performance, BA (Hons) Animation Production, and others.
+We have formal and informal link-ups with BA (Hons) Visual Effects for Film and Television, BA (Hons) Design for Costume and Performance, BA (Hons) Acting, BA (Hons) Make-up for Media and Performance, BA (Hons) Animation Production, and others.
 These collaborations are what builds our creative community here at AUB, with BA (Hons) Film Production at its core.

 Placement year